 A significant minority (20 percent) of Orinda residents live on streets that receive no public funds for maintenance.
 However, the property owners on these streets pay the same taxes that fund the repair and maintenance of their neighbor's streets.
 There are claims that this is appropriate and that the city has no choice in not addressing the inequity.
 The following facts question these claims and present a solution to the current inequity that exits within the city between those living on publicly maintained streets and those living on privately maintained streets.

-Privately maintained streets are not drivewaysThere are 204 privately maintained streets in Orinda with an aggregate length of 30 miles for an average length of 758 feet. * One quarter of the streets (46) have over ten homes. * 30 percent of the streets (58) have between six and ten homes.
-This is less than the 77 publicly maintained streets in Orinda with 6-10 homes. * The remaining 99 streets have between 1 and 5 homes.
-This is more than the 56 publicly maintained streets in Orinda with the same number of homes but there are a significant number of homes on small streets, both publicly and privately maintained.
-They should not be ignored by the City.
+Privately Maintained Streets are Not DrivewaysThere are 204 privately maintained streets in Orinda with an aggregate length of 30 miles and 1,500 households on those streets. * One quarter of the streets (47) have over ten homes including over half (780) of the homes. * 30 percent of the streets (58 with 425 home) have between six and ten homes.
+This is less than the 77 publicly maintained streets (with 600 homes) in Orinda with 6-10 homes. * The remaining 99 streets have between 1 and 5 homes (300 homes total).
+This is a small fraction of Orinda's total home but comaparable to the 200 homes on publicly maintained streets which have 1-5 homes

 Not at this tme.
-In fact, the city does not have the money to include the 64 miles of Publicly Maintained Residential streets it has spent $51 million to repair in its road maintenance program.
+In fact, the city does not have the money to include the 64 miles of Publicly Maintained Residential streets it has spent $50 million to repair.
 Without additional funds for maintenance, these upgraded roads will again start to degrade.

-Before the voters agreed to an extra half cent sales tax and the two bond measures for road repair, the city policy was that all existing funds would be spent on the maintenance of Orinda’s Common streets.
+Before the voters agreed to an extra half cent sales tax and the two bond measures for road repair, the city policy was that all existing funds (the $1 million) would be spent on the maintenance of Orinda’s Common, not Residential, streets.
 That policy still stands.
-Therefore, without new taxes to fund the $2.5 shortfall in maintenance expenses for the existing 93 miles of publicly maintained roads, all funds will go to maintain the Common streets and the Residential streets which we have spent $51 million to repair, will revert back to being not maintained. $2.5 million per year of new taxes will have to be voted in to prevent this waste of repair funds.
+Therefore, without new taxes to fund the $2.5 shortfall in maintenance expenses for the existing 93 miles of publicly maintained roads, all funds will go to maintain the Common streets and the Residential streets which we have spent $50 million to repair, will revert back to being not maintained. $2.5 million per year of new taxes will have to be voted for to prevent this waste of repair funds.

 The $2.5 million needed annually to maintain the 64 miles of Publicly Maintained Residential streets equates to $39,000 per mile.
 If that was spent on the 30 miles of Privately Maintained streets, this would add $1.2 million to the annual cost of maintaining the entire road network.

 However, it is possible that the $39,000 per mile overstates the cost for maintaining lightly used residential streets.
-Instead of $1.2 million per year, it could cost as little as $600,000 to maintain the additional 30 miles of Residential streets.
-Reducing this cost by the additional revenue from the state and county, the net increase might only be $300,000.
-This is only three percent of what it costs to maintain the City's public roads.
-Spread across 7,000 households, as the other road costs are, equates to less than $50 per household annually or a little over ten cents a day.
+Instead of $1.2 million per year, it could cost as little as $600,000 to maintain the additional 30 miles of Residential streets ($20,000 per mile is what some HOA's, which have well maintained roads, budget).

 In 1990 the city passed a resolution (Resolution 56-90) detailing the criteria for a private street to become a public street.
 One section, Paragraph C, states that "there shall be a demonstrated need for the incorporation of the road into the City's road system for purposes of traffic circulation."
 It then gives three examples which are all examples of a street providing access from one public street to another.
 In other words, a private street would have to be a "through" street.
-To the best our knowledge, only one out of Orinda's 203 private streets, Alta Vista, meets that criteria.
-The current City policy therefore precludes any private street from either being maintained with publc funds or ever becoming a public street.
+Only nine out of Orinda's 204 private streets meet that criteria.
+The current City policy therefore precludes over 90 percent of private street from either being maintained with publc funds or ever becoming a public street.

-However it should be noted that, (1) There are hundreds of publicly maintained cul-de-sacs which do also not meet that criteria (179 public cul-de-sacs and "loops") and (2) there are also three privately owned streets which do not meet that criteria which are actually maintained with public funds (Ridge Gate, Village Gate and Watchwood).
+However, it has been noted that, (1) There are 178 of publicly maintained cul-de-sacs and "loop" streets which do also not meet that criteria and (2) there are also three privately owned streets which do not meet that criteria which are actually maintained with public funds (Ridge Gate, Village Gate and Watchwood).
 It would appear that not only does the current policy have artificial criteria designed to prevent any more cul-de-sacs from being publicly maintained, the city appears to be maintaining a select few private streets for reasons unknown.